himbeles/MotionProvider/README.md

 A `Combine`-based CoreMotion data provider.

-On every update of the location, it provides a struct
+On every update of the device motion data, it provides a struct
 ```
 struct MotionData {
     var timestamp : Date